 Everyone knows the humble media release – also commonly called a press release – a brief announcement of the who, what, when, where, and why of the story along with a little background info, maybe a picture or two, and quotes from your client.
 It’s also how you get your story under the nose of every journalist in town.
 Well, sometimes.

 The problem with media releases is that all your competitors are using them to do the same thing, which means that every journalist’s inbox is stuffed with them.
 And you don’t just want to be in their inbox, you want to be one of the few that make it into their publications or broadcasts.
-To do this, you need to make sure your release includes real news – by which I mean a story that will leap out at journalists as being of interest to their readers/listeners/viewers.
+To do this, you need to make sure your release includes real news – by which we mean a story that will leap out at journalists as being of interest to their readers/listeners/viewers.
 Before you draft a media release, ask yourself “Is it newsworthy?”
 If the answer is “no”, hold your horses.
 If it’s “yes” draft a media release.

 Putting your experts in the spotlight

 Getting your business seen, heard and noticed is about more than just sending out media releases – you need to make your spokespeople visible too.
-Scheduling interviews with journalists, analysts and other stakeholders that might be interested in your business, news stories or key messages is an important element of any B2B PR or integrated comms campaign.
+Scheduling interviews with journalists, analysts and other stakeholders that might be interested in your business, news stories or key messages is an important element of any B2B PR or integrated marketing campaign.

 The best thing about interviews is that they put you on a journalist’s radar, and help you to forge strong relationships with your top target media.
-Eventually, they won’t just be receptive to pitches from you, they’ll automatically ask you for comment when they’re writing about your industry.
+Eventually, they won’t just be receptive to pitches from you, they’ll automatically ask you for comment when they’re covering your industry.
 This won’t happen overnight – it takes time and effort to become a thought leader, but it’s worth it.

 Let your track record speak for you

 Case studies are invaluable.
-Your customer explaining how your widget helped them save millions and is the best PR you can get.
+Your customer explaining how your widget helped them save millions is the best PR you can get.
 Plus these stories resonate with editors – they have a readership to satisfy that will be experiencing similar challenges.
 They’re therefore inclined to publish cases studies with the answers as long as they’re not blatant sales pushes.

 Case studies don’t have to be PR pieces however, and are fantastic marketing collateral.
 If you have happy customers who are willing to share the great experience they’ve had working with you, make the most of it.
 Invite them to a video shoot, catch them on camera, and showcase it on your website - an explainer film or a video case study can be an excellent way of attracting new business.